 Ensuring quality in early learning

 Participation in early learning has reached record highs, at over 96%.
 The fact that more children than ever are benefiting from this great start is excellent news.
-With this increased participation, we want to reassure parents and/or carers that our standards are as high as ever.

 How does the Ministry of Education ensure quality in early learning?

 We ensure early learning services provide high quality education and care.
-At any one time, 98% of early learning services are meeting or exceeding standards.

 Here’s how we do that: